nodejs/node/doc/api/async_hooks.md

 ## JavaScript Embedder API

-Library developers that handle their own I/O, a connection pool, or callback queues will need to hook into the AsyncWrap API so that all the appropriate callbacks are called.
-To accommodate this a JavaScript API is provided.
+Library developers that handle their own asychronous resources performing tasks like I/O, connection pooling, or managing callback queues may use the `AsyncWrap` JavaScript API so that all the appropriate callbacks are called.

 ### `class AsyncResource()`